-38. Examples abound of CCAA courts denying motions to lift stays where plaintiffs sought to have their claims against the debtor company and its directors adjudicated in a class action proceeding.30 As Justice Farley exemplified in Air Canada (Re), such motions will be denied when, as in this case, class action plaintiffs seek to gain an advantage over other creditors in the CCAA proceeding:
+40. Examples abound of CCAA courts denying motions to lift stays where plaintiffs sought to have their claims against the debtor company and its directors adjudicated in a class action proceeding.31 As Justice Farley exemplified in Air Canada (Re), such motions will be denied when, as in this case, class action plaintiffs seek to gain an advantage over other creditors in the CCAA proceeding:

 As it appears envisaged by the plaintiffs, they wish to proceed unimpeded by either the claims process in place or otherwise, in pursuing their litigation against AC and UA "in the ordinary course."
 As discussed, that litigation would be of major proportions, complexity and importance to these insolvent but attempting to reorganize corporations and their stakeholders.
-The effect on these restructuring efforts would be a fairly large multiple of cuts in the death of a thousand cuts which I was concerned about in the Re Air Canada (Regulators' Motions) released July 21, 2003.31
+The effect on these restructuring efforts would be a fairly large multiple of cuts in the death of a thousand cuts which I was concerned about in the Re Air Canada (Regulators' Motions) released July 21, 2003.32

-- 39. In denying such plaintiff motions, the courts determined that the purpose of the CCAA to reorganize an insolvent corporation within a relatively short period for the benefit of all stakeholders was furthered by having a single process for resolving all related claims.
-The purpose of the CCAA will similarly be furthered in the present circumstances if the Stay is maintained. - 40.
-The Board submits that if this Court is required to consider the alternative relief requested by BDO in paragraph (c) of its Notice of Cross-Motion namely, that the stay be lifted entirely BDO's request for such alternative relief should be dismissed for the same reasons discussed above.
+41. In denying such motions, the courts determined that the purpose of the CCAA - to reorganize an insolvent corporation within a relatively short period for the benefit of all stakeholders - was furthered by having a single process for resolving all related claims.
+The purpose of the CCAA will similarly be furthered in the present circumstances if the Stay is maintained.